Samueal07/nirmaan/readme.md

 - **AWS ECR (Elastic Container Registry)**: Stores Docker images for deployment.
 - **http-proxy**: Middleware to handle reverse proxying of requests to the correct S3 locations.
 - **random-word-slugs**: Utility for generating unique project slugs.
+- **React**: Frontend library for building the user interface.
+- **Material-UI**: React component library for a beautiful and consistent UI design.

-With these technologies, Niramaan offers a comprehensive and efficient solution for deploying web applications directly from GitHub repositories.
+With these technologies, Nirmaan offers a comprehensive and efficient solution for deploying web applications directly from GitHub repositories.

 ## How to Clone